All adjuster elements

 Default: adjuster doesn't adjust any elements

-Use this property to specify which other element + input property to apply adjustments to, and further options. adjust is a struct that can have the following fields.
+Use this property to specify which other element + property to apply adjustments to, and further options. adjust is a struct that can have the following fields.
 You can omit fields (or leave them = <cd>[]<cd>) to leave them at default.
-In unusual cases to adjust multiple elements and/or properties, you can make adjust a struct array, e.g. <cd>adjust(1).target = <cd> ..., <cd>adjust(2).target = <cd>....
+For unusual cases to adjust multiple elements and/or properties, you can make adjust a struct array, e.g. <cd>adjust(1).what = <cd> ..., <cd>adjust(2).what = <cd>....

 Note you will get an error during the experiment if the subject adjusts a property to a value that is impossible for it (e.g. a negative value for a property that must be positive).
 You need to set the adjuster parameters so this can’t happen.